MarkkBarrett/HandbookCA/HandbookVSCode/Content/Maintainable-Code.md

 **6. Keep the commit history clean**

 Multiple commits that are small and unrelated can lead to cluttering and cause a deconstructed commit history.
 Developers should squash related commits before merging and use interactive rebase to clean up commit history.
 Keeping the commit history clean and readable avoids unnecessary clutter.

+**7. Comment with purpose**

+Write comments that explains the code and the reasoning behind it, especially on code that isnt obvious.
+It helps future developers understand the code and the intent.
+Avoid stating the obvious and putting in unnecessary comments though too.
+Ensure comments are updated along side code updates to avoid misleading.

+**8. Have consistent Naming styles**

+Pick names of variables/ functions that are relevant and reflect what it should be doing.
+Stick to one naming style throughout the code as inconsistency leads to confusion.
+Good naming improves readability, makes collaberation easier, and reduces the time spent trying to figure out what something does.

+**9. Write Unit tests**

+Unit testing protects code from regressions and helps ensure future changes dont break existing code.
+Focus on testing critical paths and business logic.
+Although writing out these tests takes time, it will save you in the long run when refactoring or debugging further down the line.

+**10. Document your codebase**

+Every project should have a basic documentation explaining the setup process and contain an overview.
+Clear documentaion speeds up onboarding, reduces mistakes and helps the team work independently without asking the same questions over and over again.